ain2108/kdev_info/notes/trace_printf.md

 }
 ```

-Notice the OPTIMIZER_HIDE_VAR, as the comment says it hides the variable
+Notice the OPTIMIZER_HIDE_VAR, as the comment says, it hides the variable
 from the optimizer.
 Pretty sick.
+Mask will be zero if index is out of bounds.
+Notice how its implemented without if statements :) On the other hand, the mask
+will be all 1s if the index is less then size. `array_index_nospec()` then
+`&`s the mask with index, which makes a speculative out of bounds index 0.
+This avoids speculative memory access outside of the array in question.

+Thus `__thus_fcheck_files()` returns the file*.
+Let's now go back to looking at
+ksys_write().

+#### vfs_write()

+Once we have the `file*`, we can use it to get the file position needed by `vfs_write()`.

 ## Discoveries
 ### asmlinkage